How to Apply

 - Identify as far as possible any other material considerations that would be taken into account in determining a request

 The pre-application service is designed to help you avoid abortive work and prepare a robust asset transfer request.
-Advice provided is based on the professional opinion of the officer(s) concerned, the available information, and the policies prevailing at the time.
 Any views expressed by officers are not intended to prejudice Moray Council’s future determination of any asset transfer request received.
+Such views are based on the professional opinion of the officer(s) concerned, the available information, and the policies prevailing at the time.

 Eligible Community Transfer Bodies have a right to make an asset transfer request under Part 5 of the Community Empowerment (Scotland) Act 2015.
 However, where both parties are able to reach agreement, there is no legal requirement that the request go through the process set out in the legislation.
 Depending on the circumstances, making a request outwith the Act can be quicker.
 If you are in any doubt about which route to follow then please discuss this with a member of the CAT team before making your request.